-Based on the aforesaid information, the Bank's capital as at December 31, 2022 meet the requirement above of new minimum capital requirement of \$\mathbb{P}75,000,000.
+Based on the aforesaid information, the Bank's capital as at December 31, 2023 meet the minimum capital requirement of ₱50,000,000.

 27. Financial Assets and Financial Liabilities

 The table below presents comparison by category of carrying amounts and fair values of the Bank's financial instruments as at December 31: